git-pull/website/blog/2018/01/technical-screening.rst

 I could be an expert and correct the interviewer (which ends the interview, Never Outshine the Master), or I have to go along with it when I'm not fresh on the subject.

+It's all about mindset.
+Screening today, is about stumping applicants, rather than an earnest effort to see if someone understands something.
+That means any evidence the applicant has experience with something in the past has to be weighed.
+If a test is done, it has to have an articulable reason and the applicant should know before hand.

+Instead, the screening process actively ignores evidence of aptitude that doesn't follow the prescribed testing style used by the company at the time.

+This, coupled with interviewers ghosting and misrepresenting requirements for the job, shows a lack of respect for the candidate's time.
+But if my anecdotes and Glassdoor are anything to go by: they don't care much about candidate's feelings either.

+Screening can work both ways - because that's the kind colleague that'd be passive aggressive, or a boss or organization that'd terminate you at-will on a whim, burn every bridge, only to have the business tank due to engineering waste and ineptness.
+Bad bosses are about as plentiful as bad employees.

+When you're an expert and the boss doesn't let you assume that position, you can't work with them.
+By extension, *they* may not be able to work with talent that'd *help* the company.
+The course of the company turns to devaluing tech, instead hiring middle manager bozos that worship the ground they walk on, never giving sound technical advice, nor acting contrarian.

+A solid way to hold power, but not a good way to build a competitive business in tech, where the mantra is clear: innovate, adapt/pivot, or perish.

 Parting observations: